 - Completed Form I-20 Application.

-- A completed and notarized International Student Declaration of Finance Form; Students must identify funds obligated to their cost of attendance for a minimum of 1 year.
+- A completed and notarized International Student Declaration of Finances Form; Students must identify funds obligated to their cost of attendance for a minimum of 1 year.
 The form must be supported by an official copy of Financial Guarantee or bank statement (be sure to provide the original bank statement with the date account was opened, average and current balance, not more than six (6) months prior to the term you will enroll at NMC.
 If the applicant has a sponsor, a completed Form I-134, Affidavit of Support and the sponsor's valid, government-issued ID must be submitted.

 Important Admission Application Dates